sammaxfleet/THISORTHATAPI/README.md

-  Likes:
+  ## Likes

   Within the Likes List section, a user can view a list of all likes made in the API.

 <img width="1227" alt="Screenshot 2023-12-18 at 14 46 39" src="https://github.com/sammaxfleet/THISORTHATAPI/assets/114914739/cd120197-c3a1-4ab1-909d-7a20e5ef47e9">

-f the user logs in,  the ability to create a like becomes available if not they'll click but nothing will happen .
+if the user logs in,  the ability to create a like becomes available if not they'll click but nothing will happen .

-If a user tries to like the same post twice, they see an error message saying that they have already liked the selected post, and the duplicate like is not created.
+If a user tries to like the same post twice it won't work there is only an option to Unlike.
-The user can like and unlike any posts on the page including their own.

 Comments: